 Tick Generate EFT to include the Net Pay in the EFT file.

 Tick Superannuation from the Pay Calculation dropdown to calculate Super on the Bonus or Commission.
-Note: To include the Super Earnings in the SGL Quarterly Cap you must tick Superannuation.
+Note: To include the Super Earnings in the SGL Cap you must tick Superannuation.

 Select Adds Before Tax.

-Click Add and select the Bonus or Commission addition.
+Click Add and select the addition.

 Enter the Value.